2021-2022 Reflections Program

-Young artists get involved in Reflections through their local PTA or PTSA.
+Young artists get involved through their local PTSA.
 A student may submit an entry in any of six arts areas.
 Only original works of art are accepted.
-The six art areas are:

 - Literature – works of fiction, nonfiction, poetry, prose, drama, short stories and lyrics.

-- Photography — prints up to 11 x 14 inches in color or black and white, including techniques: photogram, retouched, montage, sandwich and multiple exposure.
+- Photography: color or black and white, included techniques: photogram, negative sandwich, and multiple exposure.